K-Rintaro/doppelganger-license/README.md

 **Second**, make <u>"memo.txt"</u> & <u>"dependencies.txt"</u> wherever you like.

-doppelganger-license writes that "ALL YOU NEED TO IS" to memo.txt and writing dependencies' licenses to dependencies.txt
+doppelganger-license writes that "ALL YOU NEED TO DO IS" to memo.txt and writing dependencies' licenses to dependencies.txt

 **Third**, enter this command.
 ```